Inversions in Random Permutations Under the Ewens Sampling Distribution With and Without a Prescribed Number of Fixed Points: Introduction and Statement of Results

-We recall that a pair~$(i,j) \in [n]^2$ with~$i \lne j$ is called an inversion under~$\pi \in S_n$ if~$\pi^{-1}(i) \gne \pi^{-1}(j)$ holds, that is, if~$i$ appears to the right of~$j$ in the one-line notation of~$\pi$.
-For~$\pi \in S_n$, we define In the literature, there also is an alternative convention defining inversions through images instead of pre\-images.
-Noting~$\Sigma_n^{-1} \sim \p_\theta$ under~$\p_\theta$, the difference between the two conventions is irrelevant in our probabilistic framework; our results remain valid verbatim under the alternative convention.
+Throughout this paper, let~$i,j \in [n]^2$ with~$i \lne j$.
+We recall that the pair~$(i,j)$ is called an inversion under~$\pi \in S_n$ if~$\pi^{-1}(i) \gne \pi^{-1}(j)$ holds, that is, if~$i$ appears to the right of~$j$ in the one-line notation of~$\pi$.
+We denote by the set of all inversions in the permutation~$\pi$.
+In the literature, there also is an alternative convention defining inversions through images instead of preimages.
+Noting~$\Sigma_n^{-1} \sim \Sigma_n$ under~$\p_\theta^{(n)}$, the difference between the two conventions is irrelevant in our probabilistic framework.